Mechanobiology &

 Mechanobiology & Soft Materials Laboratory

-Biomedical Engineering Program
+Undergraduate Student, Biomedical Engineering Program

 Minors in Business and Mathematics

-B.S. in Biomedical Engineering﹣ University of Arkansas (Expected - 2026) 🇺🇸
+B.S. in Biomedical Engineering ﹣ University of Arkansas (Expected 2026) 🇺🇸

-In the lab I am working with Lais on the blood-brain barrier (BBB) project, where I focus on differentiating iPSC-derived neurovascular cells and helping with BBB-on-chip manufacturing.
+In the lab I am working with on the blood-brain barrier (BBB) project, where I focus on differentiating iPSC-derived neurovascular cells and helping with BBB-on-chip manufacturing.
 This is my first time working in a research lab, and it’s been an exciting way to apply what I’ve learned in class to real-world health solutions.
 I’m especially interested in how engineering can bridge the gap between innovation and practical medical applications, and I hope to work in product engineering or medical device sales in the future.
 Outside the lab, you can usually find me reading, trying out new coffee shops, or spending time with friends.

 Chloe Smith